thunderseethe/thunderseethe.github.io/content/posts/parser-base.md

 We could derive an entire `parse` function from our structs.
 All we need is a `Parse` trait with _a few_ associated types for each Synt-

-Dagnabit the tarpit got me again.
+## Dagnabit The Tarpit Got Me Again.

 Pretty soon we'll find ourselves writing a parsing library (or heaven forbid a parser generator) but **not** a parser.
 Our code is repetitive and rote, but it is also done.
 We best move along before the tarpit encroaches further.